AI Literacy Training for New Zealand Organisations

 Four Capability Levels

-Treaty and Cultural Safety
+Treaty of Waitangi and Cultural Safety

 Sector-Specific AI Training Programmes